alian1001/Holographic-Acquisition-Calibration-Tool/README.md

 Luke Kirkby (22885101)\
 Erwin Bauernschmitt (22964301)

+A virtual environment is required to run the project.\
-There is a virtual environment in the root directory of the project.
-To activate it, run the following command:\
+To create a virtual environment, run the following command:\
-source virtual_venv/bin/activate
+python3 -m venv virtual_venv | python -m venv virtual_venv

 To install the required packages, run the following command:\
 pip install -r requirements.txt